GAS1: Gene location of GAS1

 GAS-1 gene has been identified as a putative tumor suppressor collocates on chromosome 9q21.3-22.1 where was considered to be a fragile site.
-In 1994, 29 metaphases were analyzed by Del Sal G et al, and 102 fluorescent signals were observed during the experiment.
+In 1994, 29 metaphases were analyzed by Del Sal et al, and 102 fluorescent signals were observed during the experiment.
 The results showed that 84 (82%) expression rate of the fluorescent signal on chromosome 9.
 Furthermore, the peak signal density of the fluorescent also observed occurring in the q21.3-22.1 region.
 In addition, the inexpression of the fluorescent signal cluster on any other chromosome further demonstrates Gas1 gene specifically expresses on chromosome 9q21.3-22.1.

 GAS1 characteristic

 345 amino acids were confirmed to constitute mature Gas-1 gene.
 Asn117 and an aminated Ser318 are two particular position which result in discovering of the one N-glycosylation site and potential signal peptide, respectively.